If you want to be a better writer, and who doesn’t, you can find lots of great advice online.

-Almost everything I read is true.
-Yes, improving your grammar knowledge and writing skills is vital.
+Almost everything I read on the topic is true.
+Yes, improving your grammar knowledge, developing your writing voice, and honing your writing skills are all vital.

 But here’s a big tip for you.
-Most articles I read on improving your writing miss the most critical piece of advice.
+Most articles I read on improving your writing miss one of the most critical pieces of advice.

 Great, everyone loves my writing

-My first foray into writing and publishing was last century.
+My first foray into writing and publishing was in the last century.

 I’m showing my age a bit, but that’s okay.